+If the user has no applicable keys in their account, a message is displayed below the API Key field.

 Administrator UI changes:

 An additional section will be added to the current API Gateway configuration page in order to allow setup of OAuth authorization endpoint.